 Games are a good example of this; it is very unlikely that a user who has progressed to the 50th level of a game would return to play the 3rd level.
 But before app thinning, apps stored all of the assets and data required to run all levels of the game.
 As apps became more complex and user's installed an increasing number of them on their devices, developers needed a way to free up space on devices.
 And one strategy for this was to temporarily delete assets for the first 20 or 30 levels and have them available online for the user to download when required.

 Similarly, most apps come with in-app purchase options, which unlock features after purchasing them.
 But the assets and functions for these features were all previously saved on the device along with the app.
 Using on-demand resources mobile app developers can disable all the locked features during the installation process, and instead enable the user to download them when they purchase those features.

-The final process in app thinning is bitcode.
-Usually, once a developer completes the development process on a mobile app, he/she uploads a compiled binary file onto iTunes connect.
+The final process of app thinning is bitcode.
+Usually, once a developer completes the development process on a mobile app, they upload a compiled binary file onto iTunes connect.
 This enables Apple to check the app, before making it available to all the users on the App Store.

 However, the introduction of bitcode means developers will no longer upload a singular binary file, but an intermediate representation of a compiled program.
 This will be compiled on demand when installed by the user.
-Compilation occurs by Apple identifying the device it is being installed onto, picking the assets required for that particular device, and compiling them into a file ready for the user to install.
+Compilation occurs by Apple identifying the device that it's being installed onto, selecting the assets required for that particular device, and compiling them into a file ready for the user to install.